mbergg/Marilin-s-data-portfolio/Case Study 1/solution1.md

 # Case Study 1: Danny's Diner

 ## Task
+Danny wants to deliver a more personalized experience to his customers to increase the loyalty.
+In order to do that, he needs to answer questions about customers' visiting patters, how much money they've spent and which menu items are their faovurite.

 ## Additional information:
 <img width="556" alt="Screenshot 2024-01-15 at 11 48 04" src="https://github.com/mbergg/Portfolio/assets/102917473/506ab7a9-7b33-43b6-8969-de12092c3c83">